Eric Gill: Jerusalem and Pigotts, 1934–1938

 In 1934 Gill, with Lawrence Cribb, visited Jerusalem to work at the Palestine Archaeological Museum, now the Rockefeller Archaeological Museum.
 There they carved a stone bas-relief of the meeting of Asia and Africa above the front entrance, together with ten stone reliefs illustrating different cultures, and a gargoyle fountain in the inner courtyard.
 He also carved stone signage throughout the museum in English, Hebrew and Arabic.

 Gill's two visits to Jerusalem had a profound impact on his state of mind.
 He became increasingly unhappy with the impact of humanity upon the world and also become convinced of his own role as one chosen by God to change society.
 Returning to England, Gill's mood of pessimism deepened with the death of his son-in-law, David Pepler, and he became increasingly antagonistic towards the Church and towards other artists.
 Paradoxically, alongside this despondent world view Gill dropped his long-standing opposition to the use of modern home comforts and appliances.
 A bathroom was installed at Pigotts, a chauffeur and a gardener were appointed and his secretaries were allowed to use typewriters.
-Religious observance was no longer expected of the workshop staff and among the additional apprentices and assistants Gill employed were a number of non-Catholics, including Walter Ritchie.
+Religious observance was no longer expected of the workshop staff and among the additional apprentices and assistants Gill employed were non-Catholics, including Walter Ritchie.
 Prudence Pelham, the daughter of the Earl of Chichester, became Gill's only female apprentice.
 During his career, Gill employed at least twenty-seven apprentices including his nephew John Skelton, Hilary Stratton, Desmond Chute, David Kindersley and Donald Potter.